Case study

 I co-designed and developed the interaction and narrative flows (the breathing exercise, the 360° tour, the squeeze-ball input) and implemented the core mixed-reality functionality.
 I contributed to the study design for evaluating anxiety reduction, and helped translate clinical requirements into interaction constraints so the simulator stayed faithful to real MRI workflows while still feeling approachable.

-Co-developed with Yue Yang; mentored by Prof. Bruce L. Daniel and Christoph Leuze (IMMERS), with clinical guidance from the Chariot Lab.
+Co-developed with Yue Yang.
+Mentored by Prof. Bruce L. Daniel and Christoph Leuze (IMMERS), with clinical guidance from the Chariot Lab.

 Reflections & takeaways